Real structures on symmetric spaces: Existence of equivariant real structures on symmetric spaces

 If the involution $\Theta$ is an outer automorphism of $\gg$ (only possible for ADE type), then $\gg_1$ is an irreducible $\gg_0$-submodule of $\gg$ by \cite[Prop.~3.1]{Kac80}.
 If the $\gg_0$-submodule $\gg_0$ of $\gg$ does not contain a summand isomorphic to $\gg_1$, then there is a unique $\gg_0$-stable complement of $\gg_0$ in $\gg$, and so this complement must be $\gg_1$.
 Using the classification of symmetric spaces given in \cite[Table~26.3]{Tim11} we verify case by case that this is indeed the case. \end{proof}

-\begin{remark} \ \begin{enumerate} \item Prop.~\ref{prop:fixed locus of an involution} is true more generally for a connected reductive algebraic group $L$ whose center $Z(L)$ has dimension at most $1$.
+\begin{remark} \item \begin{enumerate}[(1)] \item Prop.~\ref{prop:fixed locus of an involution} is true more generally for a connected reductive algebraic group $L$ whose center $Z(L)$ has dimension at most $1$.
 But it is not true if $\dim(Z(L)) \geq 2$.
 Consider for instance $L=Z(L)=\G_m^2$, and the group involutions $\theta_1(x,y)=(y,x)$ and $\theta_2(x,y)=(x^2y^{-1},x^3y^{-2})$.
 Then $L^{\theta_1}=L^{\theta_2}=\{(t,t), t \in \G_m\}$ but $\theta_1 \neq \theta_2$. \item If $\theta_1, \theta_2$ are two group involutions on a connected reductive algebraic group $L$ such that $L^{\theta_1}=L^{\theta_2}$, then we can verify that $\theta_1$ and $\theta_2$ are conjugate in $\Aut_{gr}(L)$.
 Hence, for connected reductive algebraic groups, the fixed locus determines the conjugacy class of a group involution. \end{enumerate} \end{remark}

 The next result was proved by Akhiezer and Cupit-Foutou in \cite[Th.~4.4]{ACF14}, but stated for a split real group structure on $G$.
-It was then generalized over arbitrary fields of characteristic zero by Snegirov in \cite[Th.~1.1]{Sne}, but then the proof is more technical.
+It was then generalized by Snegirov in \cite[Th.~1.1]{Sne20} for quasi-split group structures over a large field of characteristic zero (note that $\R$ is such a large field), but then the proof is more technical.
 For sake of completeness and for the reader's convenience, we reproduce their proof in our setting.

 \begin{proposition} If $H \subseteq G$ is a spherical subgroup satisfying $N_G(N_G(H))=N_G(H)$ and $\sigma_{qs}(H)=gHg^{-1}$ for some $g \in G$, then there exists a subgroup $H' \subseteq G$ conjugate to $H$ such that $\sigma_{qs}(H')=H'$. \end{proposition}